 How far can an AirTag track a lost pet?

-There's no fixed range limit because AirTag relies on the crowdsourced Find My network.
-Precision Finding shows direction and distance within about 30 feet.
-Beyond that, the AirTag only updates its location when any Apple device passes within Bluetooth range, roughly 30-100 feet depending on conditions.
-In a dense city, updates come every few minutes.
-In open countryside, you might get nothing for hours.
+There’s no fixed range limit because AirTag relies on the crowdsourced Find My network.
+Precision Finding shows direction and distance at close range.
+Beyond that, the AirTag only updates its location when any Apple device passes within Bluetooth range.
+Dense cities and open countryside can behave very differently.

 Is it worth putting an AirTag on a cat’s collar?

 For indoor cats that occasionally escape, yes.
 The AirTag weighs only 11.8 grams, light enough for most cats.
-In a residential neighborhood with plenty of iPhones, Find My will usually pick up the signal within a block or two.
+In a residential neighborhood with plenty of iPhones, Find My can pick up the signal as Apple devices pass nearby.
 The main risk is the anti-stalking beep, which may startle the cat after 8-24 hours.
 For outdoor cats that roam long distances, a GPS tracker like Tractive provides more reliable coverage.

 Do you need a subscription for AirTag pet tracking?